tarantool/doc/doc/book/replication/index.rst

 Replication
 --------------------------------------------------------------------------------

-Replication allows multiple Tarantool servers to work on copies of the same databases.
-The databases are kept in synch because each server can communicate its changes to all the other servers.
-Servers which share the same databases are a "cluster".
-Each server in a cluster also has a numeric identifier which is unique within the cluster, known as the "server id".
+Replication allows multiple Tarantool instances to work on copies of the same databases.
+The databases are kept in synch because each instance can communicate its changes to all the other instances.
+A pack of instances which share the same databases are a "replica set".
+Each instance in a replica set also has a numeric identifier which is unique within the replica set, known as the "instance id" or "instance id".

-To set up replication, it's necessary to set up the master servers which make the original data-change requests, set up the replica servers which copy data-change requests from masters, and establish procedures for recovery from a degraded state.
+To set up replication, it's necessary to set up the master instances which make the original data-change requests, set up the replica instances which copy data-change requests from masters, and establish procedures for recovery from a degraded state.